InOutLake/toolrecognize_backend/README.md

 # Backend service for inventory automation
+Note: I'm working on clean architecture for this app, you can check it out in the other branch
 ## Quickstart
 Before start make sure you have cuda and nvidia container toolkit installed on your machine.